bacongobbler/portfolio/README.md

 * Learned how to start up a sole proprietorship
 * Contracted out for software development
 * Became a core maintainer of [Deis](http://deis.io/)
+* Arranged meetings for debugging issues with clients
+* Assisted and reviewed community contributors' pull requests
+* Assisted in manual acceptance testing
+* Assisted in manual upgrade testing
+* Cut new versioned releases of Deis
 * Met with customers for product promotion and technical interviews

 ## Product Manager - ActiveState Software, Inc